Cheers! Local vineyards you’ll love

-English wine is officially having a moment - and what better time to try it than in English Wine Week?
-Top up your glass with a drop from one of these local Suffolk and Cambs vineyards.
+English wine is officially having a moment so top up your glass with a drop from one of these local Suffolk & Cambs vineyards.

 Where?
 It’s based in Little Walden, just on the border of Cambs and Essex – on the sunny southern slopes of the village, which combined with the perfect chalky soil conditions (the same chalk seam that runs through Northern France) makes for very happy grapes.

 How do I try?
 You can buy directly from the vineyard’s website here.

 Stand-out sip The Classic Cuvée is a delight – a blend of 50% Pinot Noir, 35% Chardonnay and 15% Pinot Meunier.

 What?
 The vines at Wyken Vineyards were planted back in 1988 and there are now some 12,000 vines which produce around the same number of bottles a year.
 It’s one of our favourite places to visit with a shop, Leaping Hare restaurant and gardens and walks to be discovered.

 Where?
 Wyken is part of a 1200-acre farm on the outskirts of Stanton in Suffolk.
 Seven acres are devoted to vines which produce award-winning wines.

 How do I try?
 All wines are sold through the website, shop or at the Moonshine Cafe – a renovated old farm workshop with a wood-fired pizza oven that started as a project during lock down is now permanent, with an al fresco area with fire chimneys and heaters to keep you toasty.
 There’s a Saturday farmers’ market, so you can pick up some lovely local food to go with your drink too!

 Stand-out sip: The Bacchus, a dry wine with the character of a sauvignon blanc, which was a Gold Medal Winner in 2017.